 Modifier #2 Enzyme Refill Hopper Process with associated dust collector system is located in the same general area as the Modifier #1 process.
 The particulate emissions from this emission unit are limited to 0.1 lbs. / 1,000 lbs. of exhaust gases and 0.4 pph.
-As mentioned above, PM's are regularly conducted on this baghouse.
+Compliance with these emission limits are demonstrated by proper operation of the control device.
+This equipment was not in operation during the inspection.